cjs123456/benggang_classification/README.md

 # Deep fusion of DOM and DSM features for Benggang Discovery
 ## Introduction

 This repository contains the code to our paper "Deep fusion of DOM and DSM features for Benggang Discovery".
 Benggang is a Chinese word for a typical gully erosional landform.
-In this paper, we propose an integrated deep learning-driven detection approach based on DOM and DSM data to better monitor and manage Benggang and other similar erosional landscapes.
+In this paper, we propose to integrate high resolution Digital Orthophoto Map (DOM) and DSM data for efficient and automatic Benggang detection with an integrated end-to-end learning model.

 <p align="center"><img src="intro.png" width="700" /></p>